Changing the internal energy of a material will cause it to change temperature or change state:

 As there can be two boundaries for change, solid/liquid and liquid/gas, each material has two specific latent heats:

 Some typical values for specific latent heat include:

 |Substance||Specific latent heat of fusion (kJ/kg)||Specific latent heat of vaporisation (kJ/kg)|

-An input of 334,000 joules (J) of energy is needed to change 1 kg of ice into 1 kg of water.
-The same amount of energy needs to be taken out of the liquid to freeze it.
+An input of 334,000 joules (J) of energy is needed to change 1 kg of ice into 1 kg of water at its melting point of 0°C. The same amount of energy needs to be taken out of the liquid to freeze it.